Tech Worker Rights

 The California overtime exemption does not cover an employee if:

-•The employee is a trainee or employee in an entry-level position who is learning to become proficient in the theoretical and practical application of highly specialized information to computer systems analysis, programming, and software engineering (looking at you interns);
+• The employee is a trainee or employee in an entry-level position who is learning to become proficient in the theoretical and practical application of highly specialized information to computer systems analysis, programming, and software engineering (looking at you interns);

-•The employee is in a computer-related occupation but has not attained the level of skill and expertise necessary to work independently and without close supervision;
+• The employee is in a computer-related occupation but has not attained the level of skill and expertise necessary to work independently and without close supervision;

-•The employee is engaged in the operation of computers or in the manufacture, repair, or maintenance of computer hardware and related equipment;
+• The employee is engaged in the operation of computers or in the manufacture, repair, or maintenance of computer hardware and related equipment;

-•The employee is an engineer, drafter, machinist, or other professional whose work is highly dependent on or facilitated by the use of computers and computer software programs and who is skilled in computer-aided design software, including CAD/CAM, but who is not in a computer systems analysis or programming occupation;
+• The employee is an engineer, drafter, machinist, or other professional whose work is highly dependent on or facilitated by the use of computers and computer software programs and who is skilled in computer-aided design software, including CAD/CAM, but who is not in a computer systems analysis or programming occupation;

-•The employee is a writer engaged in writing material, including box labels, product descriptions, documentation, promotional material, setup and installation instructions, and other similar written information, either for print or for on-screen media or who writes or provides content material intended to be read by customers, subscribers, or visitors to computer-related media such as the World Wide Web or CD-ROMs; or
+• The employee is a writer engaged in writing material, including box labels, product descriptions, documentation, promotional material, setup and installation instructions, and other similar written information, either for print or for on-screen media or who writes or provides content material intended to be read by customers, subscribers, or visitors to computer-related media such as the World Wide Web or CD-ROMs; or

-•The employee is engaged in any of the required activities set forth above for the purpose of creating imagery for effects used in the motion picture, television, or theatrical industry.
+• The employee is engaged in any of the required activities set forth above for the purpose of creating imagery for effects used in the motion picture, television, or theatrical industry.

 Most tech workers are non-exempt and entitled to overtime, and meal and rest periods.

-Meal and Rest Periods
+Meal and Rest Periods for Tech Workers in California

 With limited exceptions, employers must provide non-exempt employees rest periods, and meal periods.
 In a typical 8-5 day at the office, an employee should get a 10-minute break around 10, an hour for lunch around noon, another 10-minute break around 3, and be free to leave around 5.
 However, unless the employee is relieved of all duty during these meal and rest periods, the employee is entitled to one additional hour of premium pay per meal or rest period missed, up to two in a day.
 You can see how that adds up.